 By 2023, more than 11,000 people had been trained using the modules developed by 7shapes, with an average satisfaction rating of 4.8/5 since 2020.

-The Lean culture offers significant benefits for companies seeking to improve efficiency.
-Whether you're a novice or an experienced professional, adopting this approach can transform your organization, reduce waste and improve quality, while remaining agile in the face of market changes.
+Lean culture offers significant benefits for companies seeking to improve efficiency.
+Whether you're a novice or an experienced professional, adopting this approach can transform your organization, reducing waste and improving quality while remaining agile in the face of market changes.

-Axsens bte and 7shapes have made this transition accessible to all, with 100% e-learning White Belt, Yellow Belt and Green Belt training courses, available in different languages to make learning easier for everyone.
+Axsens bte and 7shapes have made this transition accessible to everyone with 100% e-learning White Belt, Yellow Belt and Green Belt training courses, available in different languages to make learning easier for everyone.

 To find out more :